 Al acceptability depends to a large extent on its explainability, although all of the desirable properties for Al systems are in some sense relevant.
 We will study how to extract explanations and arguments from Al systems and how this relates to persuasion and bias (L. Amgoud chair).
-All systems will typically be better accepted if they mimic human behavior/decisions.
+Al systems will typically be better accepted if they mimic human behavior/decisions.
 In particular we need to compare algorithmic decisions with human decisions in controlled environments (J.F.
 Bonnefon chair).
 Generally, elements of human cognition or "natural intelligence" like those discussed in Hybrid track 2 need to be integrated into Al systems to improve their acceptability.
 But explainability and "human-like" behavior of systems may involve trade-offs with other desirable properties (speed, quality).
-This IP will also investigate such tradeoffs
+This IP will also investigate such tradeoffs.

-This IP will also study whether Al's potentially negative economic effects can be prevented (e.g. through regulation).
-In particular, Al's effects on the labor market are still not well understood and there are some potential dangers regarding the way Al affects competition.
-Moreover, the use of Al-based data analytics by firms will generate "network effects" that will affect their strategies and the benefits that consumers reap from using their products (B. Jullien chair).
+This IP will also study whether AI's potentially negative economic effects can be prevented (e.g. through regulation).
+In particular, AI's effects on the labor market are still not well understood and there are some potential dangers regarding the way AI affects competition.
+Moreover, the use of AI-based data analytics by firms will generate "network effects" that will affect their strategies and the benefits that consumers reap from using their products (B. Jullien chair).

-Another factor that could affect Al's acceptability are the risks for individuals and societies: explainability, fairness, non-discrimination, transparency, privacy, security, safety, and democracy concerns are the most frequently mentioned.
-Al needs to be human-centric, and respectful of fundamental rights.
+Another factor that could affect AI's acceptability are the risks for individuals and societies: explainability, fairness, non-discrimination, transparency, privacy, security, safety, and democracy concerns are the most frequently mentioned.
+AI needs to be human-centric, and respectful of fundamental rights.
 In a context of rapid technological change, it is essential that trust encourages the innovation and deployment of technologies.
-Trust in Al means to trust in a robust technology, as well as in the rules, laws, and norms that govern it.
-Most of them are outdated and we will develop a human-centric framework for trustworthy and competitive Al based on new legal rules, accountability governance of Al, and ethical purposes.
-These topics will be addressed by our local chair C.Castets-Renard and external chair C. Hidalgo.
+Trust in AI means trust in a robust technology, as well as in the rules, laws, and norms that govern it.
+Most of them are outdated and we will develop a human-centric framework for trustworthy and competitive AI based on new legal rules, accountability governance of AI, and ethical purposes.
+These topics will be addressed by our local chair C. Castets-Renard and external chair C. Hidalgo.

-The second part of this program will provide several methods for improving data sets for ML.
+This program will also provide several methods for improving data sets for ML.
 First we want fair data and algorithms.
 Biases can affect fairness and we will develop methods for controlling the bias of a learning algorithm (optimization under fairness constraints) as well as removing the bias of a learning sample (via optimal transport).
 We also will model bias in the learning sample, via independency constraints (local chair J.M.
 Loubes).
-This problem also has legal implications (local chair C. Castet-Renard).
+The problem of bias and fairness also has obvious and important legal implications (local chair C. Castet-Renard).
 We will extend our model with theoretical studies of interpretive bias, which is part of Amgoud's chair.
 This will give us a fuller picture of ways to find unwanted biases and avoid them.

-We will also address the problem of how to prevent the erasing of improbable but extremely important events for the learning process, for which hybrid models may be useful.
-Another component will apply our expertise in image analysis to multi source, multi-scale and temporally dynamic data, which is especially relevant for climate analysis that is needed to support various application sectors such as transportation and mobility as well as many other fields (N. Dobigeon local chair).
-Fabrice Gamboa chair will explore computer simulations for physical, chemical or biological phenomena, and seek to improve their analysis with application to various data driven deep learning model.
+This IP will also address the problem of how to prevent the erasing of improbable but extremely important events for the learning process, for which hybrid models may be useful.
+N. Dobigeon chair will apply approximate Bayesian computation along with ANITI expertise in image analysis to multi source, multi-scale and temporally dynamic data, which is especially relevant to application sectors such as transportation and mobility as well as many other fields.
+Fabrice Gamboa's chair will explore computer simulations for physical, chemical or biological phenomena, and seek to improve their analysis with application to various data driven deep learning model.
 To help with this, we will also study hybrid methods for the semantic labeling of data.